incoresemi/uatg/docs/source/creating_new_tests.rst

         else:
           return False

-      def execute(self, config_dict):
+      def generate_asm(self):

-        """ Docstring explaining the rationale behind why the test was created or not based on the chosen parameters"""
-        # _block_parameters( in this case config_dict) are the details of the configuration of a particular block given as a dictionary
-        self._history_len = config_dict['history_len'] #self variable as _history_len will be used in other methods within the class.
+        """ Docstring for the generate_asm method explaining the asm code's details"""
+        """ Registers used and their functions, instructions called and their purposes etc"""

+        hist_len = self._history_len # we reuse the self._history_len variable here.
-        # obtain the needed external parameters from the input dictionary
+                                     # Since, it is not possible to access the config_dict from this method, the necessary variables
-        _bpu_enabled = config_dict['instantiate']
+                                     # are to be stored as self variables to access across the methods of the class.
+        asm_code = ""  # assembly code to be generated as a formatted string.
+It is left empty, which is the default state. for var_i in range(0,hist_len):
+            asm_code += "  addi x0,x0,0\n" # inserting (hist_len)x NOPs

-        # IMPORTANT: check for conditions in which the test needs to be generated
+        # compile macros for the test
-        if _history_len >= 1 and _bpu_enabled: # Since BPU is an optional feature, we check for it to be enabled.
-                                               # Likewise with the history_register
-          return True
-        else:
-          return False  # generate_asm returns the assembly code as a string
+        compile_macros = []

+        # return asm_code and sig_code
+        test_dict.append({
+            'asm_code': asm_code, # formatted string to be dumped as ASM 'asm_data': '',
+            'asm_sig': '',
+            'compile_macros': compile_macros,
+            'name_postfix': ''
+        })

       def generate_covergroups(self, alias_file):